lfeng0722/AutoMT/README.md

 # AutoMT: A Multi-Agent LLM Framework for Automated Metamorphic Testing of Autonomous Driving Systems

 ## Introduction
 Autonomous Driving Systems (ADS) are safety-critical, where failures can be severe.
 While Metamorphic Testing (MT) is effective for fault detection in ADS, existing methods rely heavily on manual effort and lack automation.
 We present AutoMT, a multi-agent MT framework powered by Large Language Models (LLMs) that automates the extraction of Metamorphic Relations (MRs) from local traffic rules and the generation of valid follow-up test cases.
 AutoMT leverages LLMs to extract MRs from traffic rules in Gherkin syntax using a predefined ontology.
 A vision-language agent analyzes scenarios, and a search agent retrieves suitable MRs from a RAG-based database to generate follow-up cases via computer vision.
 Experiments show that AutoMT outperforms baselines by up to 28.26% in valid test generation and 20.55% in violation detection.
 AutoMT enables fully automated MT for ADS and integrates seamlessly with industrial pipelines using local rules and existing tests.
+Our code and supplementary material are available at <a href='https://anonymous.4open.science/r/AutoMT-9442' target='_blank'>AutoMT</a><br>.

 <img src="https://github.com/asvonavnsnvononaon/AutoMT/blob/main/Images/ASE_overall.jpg" width="60%"/>

 ## 📖 Table of Contents